Request Demo

 Planning to Build an Android Chat App – Make a Choice!
 “Readymade Vs Custom”

-Whenever you are planning to build your team chat app, the first and foremost question that crosses your mind could be the investment; the next would be the timeframe.
+Whenever you are planning to create a chat app in android, the first and foremost question that crosses your mind could be the investment; the next would be the timeframe.
 Since both of these factors can affect any business, it’s better to have a clear idea about the approach: whether to go for ready-made chat APIs and SDKs or build something from scratch.
+For those considering an Android app builder, this decision is even more critical.
 Let’s do some research in detail for better understanding.

 1. Ready-made APIs and SDKs